UK house price predictions 2025 & 2026

 What’s happening to the UK housing market regionally?

-Looking at national house price trends and predictions is useful but there are regional variations in house prices so an area by area overview can help you understand how prices have changed near you.
+Looking at national house price predictions and trends is useful but there are regional variations in house prices so an area by area overview can help you understand how prices have changed near you.
 Below are the latest regional shifts and we’ve pulled together a report on the cheapest places in the UK.

 UK RegionMonthly changeAnnual changeAverage price